 Bushwalking captivates young people, getting them outside exploring nature and learning about wild animals.
 Bush walking with your family enables you to communicate with one another more easily, building a strong family bond and creating everlasting memories.

-Batchelor is widely known as the gateway to Litchfield National Park.
-Established in 1986 and covering around 1,500sq km’s, the breathtaking Litchfield National Park features tropical waterfalls, swimming holes, monsoon rainforests, historical sites and 4WD tracks into some of the more remote areas within the park.
-Stay at BIG4 Batchelor Holiday Park and plan your trek.
+Established in 1986 and covering around 1500 sq km, breathtaking Litchfield National Park features tropical waterfalls, swimming holes, monsoon rainforests, historical sites and 4WD tracks into some of the more remote areas within the park.
+Stay at BIG4 Hayes Creek Holiday Park or BIG4 Howard Springs Holiday Park near Darwin and plan your trek.

 The Heysen Trail is South Australia’s premier long distance walking trail.
 It stretches over 1200km between Cape Jervis in the Fleurieu Peninsula and is known to be quite a difficult track to tackle, however worth the effort.
 Base yourself at either BIG4 Port Willunga Tourist Park or BIG4 Port Elliot Holiday Park and enjoy one of the world’s greatest long distance walking trails.